 Roasted Brussels Sprouts Salad with Dutch Carrots

 - Preheat oven to 200°C (400°F)

 - Wash and trim Brussels sprouts and cut in half lengthwise.

 - Wash and trim Dutch carrots.
 No need to peel, just make sure to give it a good scrub.

-- In a large mixing bowl, place olive oil, maple syrup and Dijon mustard together and whisk well until glaze is combined.
-Add Brussels sprouts and Dutch carrots in the bowl, then salt & pepper to taste.
+- In a large mixing bowl, place 5 ½ tbsp olive oil, maple syrup and Dijon mustard together and whisk well until glaze is combined.
+Add Brussels sprouts and Dutch carrots in the bowl, then salt and pepper to taste.
 Then toss well with maple syrup glaze until all is coated.